 Throughout the last century, Cartier has undoubtedly deserved their recognition as the Master of Shapes.
 From intricate jewellery that helped create a landscape of artistry across the world to watch designs that remain as relevant as ever, Cartier remain at the forefront of design and technology.

-Cartier Watches on Finance with New Cavendish Jewellers
+Cartier Watches at New Cavendish Jewellers

 In 1904, Louis Cartier was tasked to create a wrist watch for Brazilian aviator, Alberto Santos-Dumont; the Santos de Cartier was born as both the first men’s wrist watch & also the first Pilot’s Watch.
 A bonafide icon, the design has stood the test of time & beyond.

 The Tank Must de Cartier was brought to the market in the 1970’s, a design born of that era, a classic Tank shape was delivered with colourful and decorated dials.
 The new Tank Must series continues this legend with a case akin to the classic Tank Louis Cartier but in steel!